 Description

-Small, rubble-built bridge of 1824, carrying a forest track over the Spinkwee River as it flows through Tollymore park.
-The bridge is located to the SW of the centre of the park, amongst well wooded surroundings.
-The bridge has a single semicircular arch with (slightly) roughly dressed voussoirs.
-The parapets are low and have rough vertical stone coping.
-To the centre of one of the parapets is a stone which is inscribed ‘1824’, with a bench mark carved directly above.
-To the centre of the other is a carved shell motif.
-Apparently the initials ‘W.H.’ are carved onto one of the parapets as well, but the writers could not find this.
-The track over the bridge is uneven.
+The bridge has a single semicircular arch with slightly roughly dressed voussoirs.
+Its parapets are low, with rough vertical stone coping.
+At the centre of one parapet is a stone inscribed '1824', with a bench mark carved directly above it.
+At the centre of the other parapet is a carved shell motif.
+The initials 'W.H.' are also reportedly carved onto one of the parapets, though these could not be located at the time of survey.
+The track surface over the bridge is uneven.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.